fabricem15/ElectronicStore/README.md

 # ElectronicStore
-An electronic and appliances online store made using JavaFx.
+An electronic and appliance online store made using JavaFx.